-- Click an internal user's User ID to view its properties. - In the User Properties window, modify the user's properties, such as the display name and description, and access the Change Password window. - Click Save to confirm and preserve any changes. - You can now: - Create another user (see step 1 in the previous section). - Click a different user ID to view and change its properties (return to step 1 of this section). - Assign a role to a user (as described in the section, Roles Panel on page 197).
+- 1 Click an internal user's ID to view its properties. - 2 In the User Properties window, modify the user's properties, such as the display name and description, and access the Change Password window. - 3 Click Save to confirm and preserve any changes.